 Carefully assessing the features of an individual provider’s WES solution is critical.
 It is not a standardized term that includes standardized functions.

-The MRP is specialized for tracking goods from raw materials to “Work in Progress” to finished goods in a way more WMS, WCS, and WES systems are not designed to address.
+The MRP is warehouse software specialized for tracking goods from raw materials to “Work in Progress” to finished goods in a way more WMS, WCS, and WES systems are not designed to address.

 MRPs include formulas for sequencing and pegging, pull-based replenishment based on a Bill of Materials (BOM), and the continuous flow of materials into goods based on a production schedule.

 One of the appeals is that many offer modular business functions.
 You can enable basic functionality as needed or purchase them in a bundle.
-The important differentiation is that most of these are feature-light when compared to a purpose-built solution like a WMS.
+The important differentiation is that most of these are feature-light when compared to purpose-built warehouse software like a WMS.

-The focus is on finding the optimal way to fulfill orders based on a combination of cost considerations and inventory availability.
-Order management and DOM software can be used to process both business-to-business (B2B) and Direct-to-Consumer orders.
+The focus is on finding the optimal way to fulfill orders based on cost considerations and inventory availability.
+Order management software can process both business-to-business (B2B) and Direct-to-Consumer orders.

-When the OMS is distributed, it is able to consider the inventory position in the entire network, including stores.
-This means that beyond just focusing on end-to-end order processing, the DOM ensures that the ideal location is selected for processing.
+When the OMS is distributed, it can consider the inventory position in the entire network, including stores.
+This means that beyond just focusing on end-to-end order processing, the DOM warehouse software ensures that the ideal location is selected for processing.

 Related: OMS vs. DOM, What is The Difference?

-Transportation Management Systems are built for the movement of materials and goods into and out of facilities.
+Transportation Management Systems are built to move materials and goods into and out of facilities.
 Their focus is providing features around scheduling and tracking shipments.
-Advanced systems include optimization around loads and dispatch scheduling.
+Advanced TMS warehouse software includes optimization around loads and dispatch scheduling.

 The volumes that are fed into the system come from other solutions.
 Inbound orders are created and tracked by procurement systems.
 Outbound orders are generated by the WMS or order management system.